Nqweno-3/PROG5121-ChatApp-Part1/README.md

 REGEX REFERENCE

+Cellphone Number:
-The cellphone number follows the South African international format using the country code `+27`.
+The cellphone number validation uses a regular expression to check that the number follows the South African international format beginning with +27.

 Regex: